JK-Liu7/MeDUET/README.md

 ---
 ## 🎯 **Getting Started**
 ### Prepare Datasets
-We use VoCo-10k dataset for pre-training, which is available at [Hugging Face repo](https://huggingface.co/datasets/Luffy503/VoCo-10k/tree/main).
-We recommend you to convert the dataset into the nnUNet format.
+We use VoCo-10k dataset for pretraining, which is available at [Hugging Face repo](https://huggingface.co/datasets/Luffy503/VoCo-10k/tree/main).
+We recommend converting the dataset into the nnUNet format.

 ```
 └── MeDUET